miyohtnk/Analysis_of_MS_data/README.md

-# "Comparing Mass Spec proteomic datasets"
+# Comparing Mass Spec shotgun proteomic datasets

-This is a python script for comparing Spectronaut .csv output from Mass Spectrometry analysis.
+This repository contains a number of python scripts for comparing Spectronaut .csv output or ProteomeDiscoverer .xlsx output from

-The final results are shown in a Venn diagram.
+Mass Spectrometry analysis.

 ## Contributing